anjalp/PySide2extn/README.md

 The `rpb_setValue(value)` takes an `int` as an argument and updates to change the value of the progress bar to the value given.

-:point_right: ​For More examples on Round Progress Bar go to: [Official PySide2extn Documentation Examples]()
+:point_right: For More examples on Round Progress Bar go to: [Official PySide2extn Documentation Examples](https://anjalp.github.io/PySide2extn/pages/examples/rpbExamples)

 * **Default Spiral Progress Bar**